The Morality of Science

 Largely due to the rise of science, theologians have lost stature and are now viewed by educated people as antiquated, even atavistic.
 As writer H. L. Mencken remarked, “Skin a chimpanzee, and it would take an autopsy to prove he was not a theologian.”[4]

+The relationship between religion and science has historically been ambivalent.
 Dinesh D’Souza, who credits the rise of science to Christianity, conveniently overlooks the dimly lit millennium of Christian influence preceding the rise of science.
-He boasts that early modern universities had religious sponsorship.[5]+ Granted, religious institutions founded many colleges, but let’s place this in historical context.
+He boasts that early modern universities had religious sponsorship.[5]+ But he omits any mention of the historical context.
 In early America, atheism was a punishable offense and sometimes a capital one.
 (It remains a capital offense in 13 Muslim countries.[6]) Thomas Jefferson, advocating for the construction of secular universities, complained that the Presbyterians’ “ambition and tyranny would tolerate no rival if they had the power.
 Systematical in grasping at an ascendancy over all other sects, they aim . . . at engrossing the education of the country, are hostile to every institution that they do not direct, and jealous at seeing others begin to attend at all to that object.”[7]
 Journalist Katherine Stewart encapsulated evangelicals’ attitude toward the American public school system: own it or break it.[8]

 Think of Deepak Chopra’s quantum babblings or the Raëlian Church’s obsession with UFOs, mind transfers, and human cloning.
-Scientology, concocted by author L. Ron Hubbard, is comically saturated with science fiction, including E-Meters, implanted extraterrestrial thetans, and Xenu, the galactic overlord, delivering aliens to primitive Earth.[10]
-The Heaven’s Gate cult planned to flee this corrupt Earth on an alien spacecraft trailing comet Hale-Bopp in March 1997, uniformly dressed and wearing Star Trek-inspired armbands.
-Some of the cult members had been castrated.
-Most committed suicide.[11]+ The eclectic Aum Shinrikyo (meaning “supreme truth”) doomsday cult released lethal sarin nerve gas in a Tokyo subway in hopes of launching an apocalypse.
-Members of this cult wore electric headsets that supposedly synchronized their brain waves with the leader, who claimed to be both Christ and the first “enlightened one” since Buddha.[12]
-Child molester,[13] convicted con man,[14]+ and presidential candidate[15] Joseph Smith received a divine revelation that Mormon gods live on the planet Kolob, inspiration for the planet Kobol in the television series Battlestar Galactica.[16]+
+Scientology, concocted by sci-fi author L. Ron Hubbard, features the galactic overlord Xenu delivering aliens to primitive Earth.
+Our “souls” (but not our minds) are extraterrestrial thetans, who entered our evolutionary history and underwent traumatizing hardship while inhabiting clams.[10]
+The eclectic Aum Shinrikyo (meaning “supreme truth”) doomsday cult released lethal sarin nerve gas in a Tokyo subway in hopes of launching an apocalypse.
+Members of this cult wore electric headsets that supposedly synchronized their brain waves with the leader, who claimed to be both Christ and the first “enlightened one” since Buddha.[11]
+The Heaven’s Gate cult planned to flee Earth on an alien spacecraft trailing comet Hale-Bopp in March 1997, uniformly dressed and wearing Star Trek-inspired armbands.
+Most members committed suicide.[12]+ Child molester,[13] convicted con man,[14]+ and presidential candidate[15] Joseph Smith received a divine revelation that Mormon gods live on the planet Kolob, inspiration for the planet Kobol in the television series Battlestar Galactica.[16]+

 It’s not only whacky fringe cults that feign affiliation with science.
 Mainstream apologists falsely boast that the Quran or Old Testament presaged the discovery of the Big Bang.
 They, like all cultists, try to appropriate the prestige of science while they brusquely winnow out its inconvenient findings, methods, and implicit morality.